 Bob Costas, a 26-time Emmy Award-winning journalist is one of the most respected and honored broadcasters of his generation and has handled a wide array of assignments, including play-by-play, studio hosting and reporting.
 He serves as the host of the critically acclaimed and most-watched NFL studio show Football Night in America, an exclusive and complete look at each Sunday in the NFL.
-He also hosted pre-game coverage for Super Bowl XLVI on NBC, at the time, the most-watched program in U.S. television history.
+He also hosted pre-game coverage for Super Bowl XLIX, the thrilling four-point New England Patriots victory over the Seattle Seahawks in the most-watched show in U.S. TV history with an average of 114.4 million viewers, and Super Bowl XLVI, at the time, the most-watched program in U.S. television history.

 Costas co-hosts NBC’s coverage of the Kentucky Derby, Preakness Stakes and Belmont Stakes and has hosted U.S. Open and Ryder Cup coverage.
-One of America’s preeminent interviewers, Costas hosts Costas Tonight, an interview show that airs on NBCSN.
-He also contributes to a variety of NBC News programs, including NBC Nightly News with Brian Williams and TODAY.
+He also contributes to a variety of NBC News programs, including NBC Nightly News and TODAY.
 In November 2011, Costas received critical acclaim for his exclusive interview with Jerry Sandusky.
 He also handles play-by-play duties and is a commentator for MLB Network.

 Costas served as primetime host during the 2014 Olympic Winter Games in Sochi, his 11th Olympics for NBC Sports and 10th as primetime host.
 After serving as late night host in 1988 from Seoul, Costas has won acclaim and Emmy Awards each year for his work as primetime host from Barcelona, Atlanta, Sydney, Salt Lake City, Athens, Torino, Beijing, Vancouver and most recently, London, the most-watched television event in U.S. history with more than 217 million viewers.
 Costas, who has the longest tenure of the network’s sports announcers, joined NBC in 1980.
 He has handled a wide array of assignments, including play-by-play, studio hosting and reporting.